Course Information

 # Öğrenme Kazanımı

-1 To comprehend the importance of water for living organisms
+1 Explain the importance of water for organisms and ecosystems.

 Lesson Plan (Weekly Topics)